Contested garment rule: Constructive description

 The CG rule can be described in a constructive way.
 Suppose E increases from 0 to the half-sum of the claims: the first units are divided equally, until each claimant receives $\min_i(c_i/2)$.
 Then, the claimant with the smallest $c_i$ is put on hold, and the next units are divided equally among the remaining claimants until each of them up to the next-smallest $c_i$.
 Then, the claimant with the second-smallest $c_i$ is put on hold too.
 This goes on until either the estate is fully divided, or each claimant gets exactly $c_i/2$.
 If some estate remains, then the losses are divided in a symmetric way, starting with an estate equal to the sum of all claims, and decreasing down to half this sum.

+Explicit formula

+Elishakoff and Dancygier present an explicit formula for the CG rule for n claimants.

 Properties

+CG satisfies independence of irrelevant claims.
+This means that increasing the claim above the total estate does not change the allocation.
+Formally: $CG(c,E) = CG(\min(c,E), E)$.